ACADEMIC INFORMATION AND POLICIES

 Students are advised to check with their graduate program coordinator to determine the specific requirement of their program.

 Generally, no course may be taken for extra credit.
 The only exception to this rule may be made when the extra credit will complete a student’s degree requirements during the current semester or term.
 This exception is contingent upon the instructor’s willingness to arrange additional work whereby the student may earn one extra credit over and above that allowed for the regular class.
 In such instances, an additional tuition payment for the extra semester hour is required.

-Registration for summer courses is ordinarily limited to two courses per session.
-Graduate students who wish to exceed that number must obtain permission from their graduate program coordinator or, if they have not yet been assigned a coordinator, from the Division of Graduate Studies.
+Registration for standard summer courses is ordinarily limited to six credits per session and three credits in any sessions four weeks or less in length.
+Graduate students who wish to exceed that number must obtain permission from their graduate program coordinator or, if they have not yet been assigned a coordinator, from the Office of Graduate Admissions.

 Only matriculated graduate students may earn credit for a Student Independent Study (SIS).
 Proposals for such study must be approved by the graduate coordinator before the last day of the add/drop registration period for the semester or term.